Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions

 For the double differential rates in the SM for the $s_l^\pi = \frac32^+$ states we obtain For $B\to D_2^*\ell\bar\nu$ we find

-Here we show the graphical representations of branching ratio for case I (top left), case IIB (top right) and case IIC (bottom) of $ B \to{D_2^*} \tau \bar \nu_\tau$ decay channel in Figure \ref{Fig:Case-I D1}.
-In these plots blue line represents the SM predictions, red, green, pink and green lines are obtained by using the $ C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
+Here we show the graphical representations of branching ratio for case I (top left), case IIB (top right) and case IIC (bottom) of $ B \to{D_2^*} \tau \bar \nu_\tau$ decay channel in Figure \ref{Fig:Case-I D2s}.
+In these plots blue line represents the SM predictions, Purple band represents the $1\sigma$ uncertainties for SM,and red, green, pink and green lines are obtained by using the $ C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
 Here also we observed similar behaviour as in the case of $ B \to {D_1} \tau \bar \nu_\tau$ due to the effect of these new couplings.